This article will take 9 minutes to read.

 - Has our intervention made an impact that we can see? (i.e. have we been tracking the right metric in regards to the impact?)

-The key difference between these two processes is actually less about the process and more about the context.
-It’s fairly safe to assume that if you’re doing science in a scientific domain (at a university, technical institution or somewhere else) you often have a large body of work to draw on that is formally named, has been cited a bunch and published.
+he difference between these two processes is less about the process and more about the context.
+It’s relatively safe to assume that if you’re doing science in a scientific domain (at a university, technical institution or somewhere else) you often have a large body of work to draw on that is formally named, has been cited a bunch and published.

 Sometimes in a private company, you don’t have that body of knowledge to draw on.
-Maybe you have an internal wiki or maybe documentation is spread across a bunch of shared drives.
-This process gives you a place to start from.
-Starting with this process will help you generate that body of knowledge (which you should then store in a tool that can be accessed by whoever needs it) - being able to draw on that research takes the ego out of conversations about how to achieve goals, and which initiatives should be focused on to the detriment of others.
-Having a team follow this process can also help you avoid distraction, as it’s clear, simple and ideally short if you’re working down in the detail.
-If you’re not working at that tactical level, you can also use this process to plan work out across the business - for each high-level initiative, you might repeat lower level versions of this initiative many times with different foci.
+Maybe you have an internal wiki, or perhaps documentation is spread across a bunch of shared drives.
+This process gives you a place to start.
+Starting with this process will help you generate that body of knowledge (which you should then store in a tool that can be accessed by whoever needs it).
+Being able to draw on that research takes the ego out of conversations about how to achieve goals.
+Having a team follow this process can also help you avoid distraction, as it’s clean, simple and ideally short if you’re working down in detail.
+If you’re not working at that tactical level, you can also use this process to plan work out across the business - for each high-level initiative, you might repeat lower-level versions of this initiative many times with different foci.

 Speed to Market

-Should you be in a domain that encourages rapid iteration, short experiments with a large number of users can help you sense and respond rapidly to the market, borrowing heavily from lean methodologies, you can focus your effort on the successful experiments and rapidly discard ideas that do not help you achieve your goals.
+Should you be in a domain that encourages rapid iteration, short experiments with a large number of users can help you sense and respond rapidly to the market.
+Borrowing heavily from lean methodologies, you can focus your effort on the successful experiments and quickly discard ideas that do not help you achieve your goals.

 Applying the scientific method in your role doesn’t replace the traditional process of prioritising work.
-It remains important for everyone involved to understand what the most important thing to do is, and why it’s important.
-Whether you use the Kano model, Outcome-Driven Innovation or something else entirely, those goals still need to be looked at in comparison with other goals.
-This method is focused on telling you whether or not you’re moving the dial, and whether or not you should keep trying to move the dial the way you are currently trying to move it, or if you should change or stop.
+It remains vital for everyone involved to understand what the most important thing to do is and why it’s crucial.
+Whether you use the Kano model, Outcome-Driven Innovation or something else entirely, those goals still need to be looked at in comparison with other purposes.
+This method tells you whether or not you’re moving the dial, and whether or not you should keep trying to move the dial the way you are currently trying to move it, or if you should change or stop.

 Conclusions and key points

 The scientific method is an established, proven way of learning new things.
-This method is something that can be used in a business or technical context as much as it can be used in academia.
+This method is something that can be used in a business or technical context as much as well as in academia.

 This process helps you define a goal, and plan interventions to shift a metric on that goal - it then encourages you to show others the results and use that new knowledge as part of your future work.